Evolution of Preferences in Multiple Populations: Conclusion

+To ensure stability, we introduce the concept of a strict union Nash equilibrium, with which each stable population consists of types such that these strict union Nash equilibrium strategies are strictly dominant for them, respectively.
+This approach, used for constructing stable configurations as in DEY, helps simply to describe the sufficient condition, and make it easy to be comprehended.
+However such a sufficient condition for the existence of an evolutionarily stable outcome seems too strong.
+Indeed, a game without pure Nash equilibria still may have a stable outcome, as presented in Example~\ref{exam:20171114}, and it suggests that the sufficient condition would be improved if other preference types, not only inducing strictly dominant strategies, are fully utilized.
+This deserves further analysis.

-Second, efficiency concept in the model with a single population is not adequate in the model with multiple populations.
-Efficiency defined in the standard model of preference evolution, as in DEY, refers particularly to the highest fitness available from symmetric strategies; thus, the efficient fitness value is unique.
-In contrast, asymmetric Pareto efficiency and weak Pareto dominance are applied in the multi-population setting.
-Although there are multiple forms of Pareto efficiency in a game, we show that all matched tuples will correspond to the same efficient type in a stable polymorphic configuration, where individuals have different preferences in the same population.
+Second, efficiency characteristics in the model with single-population matching are not applicable to the model with multi-population matching.
+The efficiency defined in standard single-population models of preference evolution, as in DEY, refers particularly to the highest fitness available from symmetric strategies, and hence the efficiency value is unique.
+In contrast, asymmetric Pareto efficiency and Pareto dominance are applied in multi-population models.
+Although there are numerous forms of Pareto efficiency in general games, we show that for a stable polymorphic configuration, the played action profiles in all matches have the same Pareto-efficient form.

-For the case of partial observability, as noted in Example~\ref{exam:002}, we find that the necessity result under perfect observability is not robust.
-When observability is almost perfect, stability only implies weak Pareto efficiency, rather than Pareto efficiency.
-Unlike the efficiency discussed in DEY, an outcome that is not Pareto efficient does not mean that there is an alternative which strongly Pareto dominates it.
-In other words, moving from a Pareto-dominated outcome may not make every mutant strictly better off.
-Thus, when preferences are imperfectly observed, such a Pareto improvement would no longer enable mutants to destabilize the Pareto-dominated outcome.
-Yet, this result is in line with the argument that materialist preferences may not survive if the preference information is sufficient; see also \citet{rSet-eSom:per}, \citet{aHei-cSha-ySpi:wmiym}, and \citet{yHel-eMoh:cdp}, who considered some preference specifications.
+For the case of almost-perfect observability, we find that stability only implies weak Pareto efficiency, rather than Pareto efficiency.
+It points out that efficiency may be impaired by small perturbations on observability.
+There seems to be a tendency for efficiency levels to increase with increasing degrees of observability.
+Unlike DEY-efficiency, an outcome that is not Pareto efficient does not mean that there is an alternative which strongly Pareto dominates it.
+Therefore, when preferences are not perfectly observed, a Pareto improvement would no longer enable mutants to destabilize the Pareto-dominated outcome.
+Nevertheless, our results are also in line with the argument that materialist preferences may not survive even when preferences are almost unobservable.